 |Feeling Good About Yourself: A Guide for People Working with People Who Have Disabilities or Low Self-Esteem|

-Provides information and activities on self-esteem, socialization skills, sex information, decision making, assertiveness, and preventing victimization.
+This book has information and activities on self-esteem, social skills, sexuality, decision making, assertiveness, and preventing victimization.

 |Foundations for Freedom: International Perspectives on Self-Determination and Individualized Funding|